 2017 Missouri Blueberry School Conference, Mar.
 17-18, Springfield

-The 2017 Missouri Blueberry School conference is scheduled for March 17-18, in Springfield, Missouri.
-The keynote speaker is Dr. Bill Cline, extension blueberry specialist, from North Carolina State University.
+The 2017 Missouri Blueberry School conference was held March 17-18, in Springfield, Missouri.
+The keynote speaker was Dr. Bill Cline, extension blueberry specialist, from North Carolina State University.
 Read about Dr. Cline's experience at https://www.ces.ncsu.edu/profile/bill-cline/.

 The Missouri Blueberry School